 The Benton Unit has a nice chapel on the first floor of building 58.
-Oversight for the religious programming is provided by a volunteer Chaplain.
-There are a number of CRAs (certified religious assistants) and other approved volunteers who assist in providing the offender population with practicing and participating in their faith of choice.
+Oversight for the religious programming is provided by two volunteer Chaplains.
+There are several CRAs (certified religious assistants) and other approved volunteers who assist in providing the offender population with practicing and participating in their faith of choice.
 Activities include worship services, Bible study classes, and musical presentations all of which are accomplished through an approved monthly schedule.

-The Chaplain and CRAs visit offenders in the segregation unit who are awaiting transfer, notify offenders of family emergencies, coordinate revivals and other special events, and arrange for visits by religious musical groups.
-Although run totally by volunteers the facility has a robust faith-based program as evidenced by the \$21,223.00 donated by offenders to the Chapel fund in the past 12 months.
+The Chaplains and CRAs visit offenders in the segregation unit who are awaiting transfer, notify offenders of family emergencies, coordinate revivals and other special events, and arrange for visits by religious musical groups.
+Although run totally by volunteers the facility has a robust faith-based program.